 Math Workshop Director: Obed Lewis, Jr.

-Advertising Coordinator: M.C.
-Lynch
+Advertising Coordinator: TBD

 If you would like the opportunity to share your expertise with your peers, then tutoring in the Math Workshop may be the place for you.
 Besides providing a valuable service to students, tutors will gain deeper insight into their subject area, develop even stronger problem-solving skills, reinforce your ability to communicate and think clearly, logically, and creatively, and build your self-confidence.
 Tutoring is especially advantageous if you are considering a career in teaching, whether it be math or a math-related field of study.